Train as a Think like a Tree facilitator

 Think like a tree: The natural principles guide to life

 Sarah’s book sets out the natural principles, and how they can be applied to a wide range of circumstances.
-The book will be included in the facilitator’s course.
-If you wish to read the book prior to the November facilitator’s training then please let us know and we can send you a link to the ebook.
+The ebook is included in the facilitator’s course on request.

-Accommodation: If you are coming from further away there is camping at Whistlewood Common (if you are brave in November!), or lots of lovely local accommodation in Melbourne and surrounding places in South Derbyshire.
+Accommodation: If you are coming from further away there is camping at Whistlewood Common , or lots of lovely local accommodation in Melbourne and surrounding places in South Derbyshire.
 Sarah offers Airbnb in a self-catered cottage at her farmhouse nearby.

 How to book: